Last Updated: May 2026 | Author: Munir Ardi

 Step 7: Build U.S. Credit History (From Scratch)

-Special Advice for Muslim Entrepreneurs: Navigating Credit & Riba
+Special Advice for Muslim Entrepreneurs: Halal Strategy

 Frequently Asked Questions (FAQ)

-Q: Can I start a business while waiting for my Green Card?
 A: Yes.
-If you have a pending adjustment of status and have received your Employment Authorization Document (EAD), you can legally work for your own business.
+If you have received your Employment Authorization Document (EAD), you can legally work for your own business while your adjustment of status is pending.

-Q: Do I need a physical office address?
-A: To open a bank account and register an LLC, you generally need a physical address (not just a P.O.
-Box).
-Many immigrant entrepreneurs use a Virtual Mailbox Service (like Earth Class Mail or iPostal1) which provides a real street address for business registration.
+A: To open a bank account and register an LLC, you generally need a real street address.
+Many immigrants use a Virtual Mailbox Service (like Earth Class Mail) which provides a real address for business registration.

-Q: How much does it cost to register a business?
 A: It varies by state.
-It can be as low as $50 (in states like Arkansas) or up to $800 (in California).
-Additionally, getting an EIN from the IRS is completely free.
+It can be as low as $50 or up to $800.
+Obtaining an EIN from the IRS is always free.

 Important Disclaimer: StartGrants.com is an independent information portal.
 We are not a government agency and do not provide direct grants or products.
 Always verify the current status of programs with the providing organization.